gregleejy/diva-la-futbol/README.md

 ## 📄 License

-This project is for educational and demonstration purposes.
+This project is used for SMU Football Club's annual Diva La Futbol tournament.